 When many people talk of TVR or Lotus, the term 'kit car' gets bandied about.
-It's true: both companies did in their earlier years supply cars in kit form, but those days are a long time in the past (thanks to a 1970s British government and their tax rules) so whilst both companies sourced components from mainstream makers right into the 21st Century, it's unfair to label the vast majority of their products as kit cars.
+It's true: both companies did in their earlier years supply cars in kit form, but those days are a long time in the past (thanks to the EEC, a 1970s British government and their tax rules) so whilst both companies sourced components from mainstream makers right into the 21st Century, it's unfair to label the vast majority of their products as kit cars.
 They are however simple cars, a lot easier to work on than many modern vehicles and certainly easier than many people would have you believe.
 Whatever aspect of the car needs attention, you can bet that someone has 'been there' before you and probably found a solution to most issues.
 Most of the technical data you need for the TVR can be found in the workshop manuals for the Ford Cortina Mk4/5, Granada Mk2, Capri, the Rover SD1, the Triumph TR7 and the Jaguar XJ6 - and lots of that information has found its way onto the internet too.
 The oily bits of the Lotus are a bit more specialised but even so the factory manual is easily found.

 I hope you find something of use; if not then email me using and I'll see if I can help out!